apalache-mc/apalache/test/tla/cli-integration-tests.md

 ### test TestGen finds an example

-This simple test demonstrates how to test large specs by isolating the input with generators.
+This simple test demonstrates how to test a spec by isolating the input with generators.

 ```sh
 $ apalache-mc test TestGen.tla Prepare Test Assertion | sed 's/I@.*//'